dgleich/GenericArpack.jl/docs/src/index.md

 ## Shift-Invert Example

 Not here yet!
 Send me one if you have one!
+(Need to test and debug the Shift Invert mode driver.)

 ## Buckling Mode Example

 Not here yet!
 Send me one if you have one!

-##
+(Need to test and debug the Buckling mode driver.)

 # Examples with high-precision (or low-precision) types